crs4/pydoop/docs/installation.rst

 installing Pydoop and your MapReduce application to all cluster nodes (or to an NFS share) is *not* required: see :doc:`self_contained` for a complete HowTo.

+Other versions of Hadoop may or may not work depending on how different they are from the ones listed above.

 Installation